Today Mariette has a question:

 You being awkward or embarrassed about it is a total buzz-kill.
 Don’t mess this moment up for her.

-Which brings me to “shameless self promotion.”
+Which brings us to “shameless self-promotion.”
 This is another way of making it about you instead of about your customer.
 There’s nothing shameful about talking about what you do.
 Nothing.

 Unless you’re yelling “Buy now!
 BUY NOW” at every opportunity, no-one thinks you’re a jerk for selling stuff.
 In fact, mentioning that you have things for sale can be incredibly helpful and considerate.

-But when you act as if you think you’re a jerk, everyone feels uncomfortable.
-It suddenly becomes Not Okay for buying and selling to take place in a joyful, relaxed way.
+But when you let the spectre of “shameless self-promotion” into your head and act like you’re a jerk, everyone feels uncomfortable.
+It suddenly becomes officially Not Okay for buying and selling to take place in a joyful, relaxed way.

 So here’s my prescription.

 Drink this hot chocolate.
-Pat this kitten.
+Pet this kitten.
 Know that it’s okay to sell stuff.

 Know that it’s especially okay to sell your wonderful stuff.